The Office of Technology Services:

 teaching and learning strategies, and take advantage of creative and innovative opportunities.

-- Support responsive student-centered services, streamlined processes, scalable and
+- Support responsive student-centered services, streamlined business processes, scalable

 of integrated, high-functioning, and flexible information systems.

-- Provide high-performing, useful and well-supported technology infrastructure and resources
+- Provide high-performing, useful, secure, and well-supported technology infrastructure

-by providing strategy, coordination, planning, communication reliability, customer
+and resources by stressing strategy, coordination, planning, communication reliability,

 The Office of Technology Services (OTS) is comprised of seven units all working together